How do I promote personal training?

-Twitter helps you send text messages to a network of friends and clients.
-If you’ve got a daily motivational quote to share, send it to your clients via twitter.
-Though 8% of Americans use twitter today, that number is likely to increase!
-Text messages by email seem more personal than emails and other messages, too.
+Twitter helps you send messages to a network of friends and clients.
+If you’ve got a daily motivational quote to share, send it to your clients via Twitter.

 You can opt to advertise your business on the Internet by pay-per-click advertising.
 This method of advertising is cost-effective.

 When prospective clients click on your link about personal training in South Florida, you pay for the click.
 The ultimate conversion of clicks to new clients depends on a variety of factors.
 Your ability to promote your business to new clients is dramatically increased by the enormous power of the Internet.